paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-207-budgeting-and-appropriations.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (e)(1)(A).
+Pub.
+L. 119–60 substituted “in excess of a specific limitation” for “in excess of—

+“(i) a specific limitation”

+and struck out cl. (ii) which read as follows: “the requirement for the items or services as approved by the Joint Requirements Oversight Council and reported to Congress by the Secretary of Defense; or”.

+2024—Subsec. (d)(5), (6).
+Pub.
+L. 118–159 added pars.
+(5) and (6).

 2022—Subsec. (j).
 Pub.
 L. 117–263 struck out subsec. (j).
 Text read as follows:

 “(1) The authority under subsection (c) to transfer funds into the Defense Modernization Account terminates at the close of September 30, 2022.